go-graphite/go-carbon/rust/README.md

 ## Build and check

-Requires Rust 1.89+ on Unix and the Go version from the repository's `go.mod` for the test oracle.
-The daemon itself does not invoke Go, use FFI, or depend on Go libraries.
+Requires Rust 1.89+ on Unix, a C toolchain for the profiler's native dependencies, and the Go version from the repository's `go.mod` for the test oracle.
+The daemon itself does not invoke or link Go; CPU profiling uses native stack unwinding.

 ```sh
 make -C rust build